colinator/spikeflow/README.md

   - Neuron pruning and neurogenesis
   - Other structure modification

-The basic modelling idea is this:
+The basic modeling idea is this:

 ```
 model = BPNNModel(input_shape,